Collapsing in polygonal dynamics: Collapsing

-\begin{proof} If the scaling symmetry acts by birational transformations, then the coefficients of the infinitesimal monodromy are rational functions in $p_i^{(j)}$.
-Because of theorem~\ref{thm:collapse_closed}, a potential collapse point $q=[q^{(0)}:\dots:q^{(d)}]$ is an eigenline of this $(d+1)\times(d+1)$ matrix.
-To find it, one needs to solve a linear system with $(d+1)$ equations involving the coefficient of the matrix, hence the result. \end{proof}
+\begin{proof} Since the scaling symmetry is an action of the algebraic group $\mathbb{G}_m$, the coefficients of the infinitesimal monodromy are rational functions in the $p_{i,j}$'s.
+Because of theorem~\ref{thm:collapse_closed}, the collapse point $q=[q_1:\dots:q_{d+1}]$ is an eigenline of this $(d+1)\times(d+1)$ matrix.
+To find it, one needs to solve a linear system with $(d+1)$ equations involving the coefficients of the matrix, hence the result. \end{proof}

-In the case of the pentagram map and its generalizations, we can apply both the theorem and the corollary.
-Note that it holds for non-convex, and even non-real polygons.
-This answers the questions raised by Schwartz in \cite[§9.2]{schwartzFlappingBirdsPentagram2024}.

-\begin{coro} Let $k$ be a complete field.
-For the pentagram map and its generalisations in $\mathbb{P}^2(k)$, the only possible collapse points, in the future and the past, are eigenlines of Glick's operator. \end{coro}

-\begin{proof} Aboud and Izosimov proved in \cite{aboudLimitPointPentagram2022} that Glick's operator coincides with the infinitesimal monodromy.
-Their argument in fact holds on any complete field, hence the result.
-In fact, their computation of the infinitesimal monodromy coupled with our theorem~\ref{thm:collapse_closed} allows the circumvent the nice work made by Glick in \cite{glickLimitPointPentagram2020}. \end{proof}

-Let's conclude this section with another conjecture about the generic collapse of closed polygons.
-That would be in fact a consequence of the conjecture \ref{conj:asympt}, which concerns generic twisted polygons (and hence doesn't include the closed polygons).

-If the conjecture \ref{conj:asympt} for twisted polygons is true, we can use the scaling symmetry and apply theorem~\ref{thm:collapse_closed} to get the following for closed polygons.
-So far, all numerical experiments suggest it to be true (see figure~\ref{fig:simulation_5-gon} for instance).

-\begin{conj} Let $k$ be an algebraicly closed, complete field for the metric coming from a non-trivial valuation.
-Let $T$ be a polygonal transformation in $\mathbb{P}^d(k)$, such that the dynamic admits a scaling symmetry and is discretely integrable on the moduli space.

-Let $P$ be a generic closed polygon, and $M'$ be its infinitesimal monodromy.
-Then there exist $q_-$ and $q_+$ two fixed points of $M'$ such that, under the iteration of $T$, the vertices of $P$ collapse in the past/future towards $q_-$ and $q_+$ respectively. \end{conj}
+Remark that our results don't involve geometric considerations like convexity.
+They answer the question of Schwartz in \cite[§9.2]{schwartzFlappingBirdsPentagram2026} about the reappearance of Glick's formula some generalized pentagram maps in $\mathbb{P}^2$.